Election vote count: PTI poised to form government with 115 seats so far

 Sindh Assembly

 MQM-P is in the third position with 16 seats while GDA — a newly formed alliance of parties in the province — has won 11.
-Tehreek-e-Labbaik Pakistan (TLP) has won two seats while the MMA has won just one.
+Tehreek-e-Labbaik Pakistan (TLP) and MMA have won one seat each.

 Balochistan Assembly